nii-kwartei/trains-solution/README.md

 # trains-solution
-Train connections between major German cities
+ Shows the train connections between major German cities, and allows you to plan a trip.
+Try to get from Hamburg to Frankfurt.